pneff93/Think-of-ksqlDB-before-using-KafkaStreams/README.md

-# Think of ksqlDB before using Kafka Streams - SSL
+# Think of ksqlDB before using Kafka Streams

 [![LinkedIn][linkedin-shield]][linkedin-url]